 Key trade routes have helped to define economic and cultural history, providing wealth and cultural exchange, but also causing war and repression.
+Many merchants, kings and empires over the centuries prospered thanks to the power of trade.
 Here I look at five key historical trading relationships from ancient times to the modern day.

 The Silk Road